scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

-The notebook interface is growing rapidly in popularity as a tool for using Python, and any new teaching solutions will need to be designed around it. *Fillable* notebooks, where the basic "scaffolding" for a programming assignment is provided, and students are asked to fill in the details, can potentially serve as a powerful pedagogical tool.
+The notebook interface is growing rapidly in popularity as a tool for using Python, and any new teaching solutions will need to be designed around it.
+Progressively fillable notebooks, where the basic "scaffolding" for a programming assignment is provided, and students are asked to fill in the details, can potentially serve as a powerful pedagogical tool.